Chairman and Chief Executive Officer, Warner Bros.

 Acquiring the right combination of talent and IP necessary to build great games, while utilizing the existing global infrastructure of Warner Home Video, Warner Bros. has rapidly become a large-scale, full-service global games publisher.
 During his tenure at WBHE, Tsujihara also guided significant deals in the games space, including the acquisitions of Turbine, Snowblind Studios, the assets of Midway Games, Rocksteady Studios and TT Games, which was the genesis of the Studio’s extensive and highly successful relationship with The LEGO Group, which includes videogames, feature films (including 2014’s blockbuster The LEGO Movie), digital content and consumer products.

 Previous to WBHE, Tsujihara served as Executive Vice President, Corporate Business Development & Strategy, Warner Bros.
 Entertainment and, before that, Executive Vice President, New Media, responsible for the oversight of all Warner Bros.’ new media endeavors.
 He joined Warner Bros. in 1994 as Director, Special Projects, Finance.
 He later went on to assist in the management of the company’s interest in Six Flags.

-In addition to his professional commitments, Tsujihara sits on the Boards of Directors for the MPAA, City Year Los Angeles (an education-focused, nonprofit organization), the Los Angeles Sports & Entertainment Commission, the Verdugo Hills Hospital Foundation, and Kabam (a developer of free-to-play online games).
-He is also a member of the Stanford Graduate School of Business Advisory
+In addition to his professional commitments, Tsujihara sits on the Boards of Directors for the MPAA, City Year Los Angeles (an education-focused, nonprofit organization), the Los Angeles Sports & Entertainment Commission and the Verdugo Hills Hospital Foundation.
+He is a member of the Boards of Trustees of the AFI and The Paley Center for Media, as well as a member of the Los Angeles Coalition for the Economy & Jobs and the Leadership Cabinet for the Los Angeles Region Red Cross.
+He also serves on the Stanford Graduate School of Business Advisory Council.